Go back to Resources

 1. Terminal.io

-Terminal.io is a smart technology-powered talent-sourcing company offering fully remote hiring services globally.
-Terminal is a favorite among tech talent-reliant companies, from major tech companies like Google to startups like Nextdoor, Him & Hers, and Transfix.
+Terminal.io uses a combination of smart technology and experts on local hiring to offer fully remote hiring services globally.
+The platform sources developers of various skill levels with diverse specializations from fast-emerging developer talent hot regions.
+Terminal is a favorite among tech talent-reliant companies, ranging from major tech companies like Google to growing startups like Nextdoor, Him & Hers, and Transfix.

 Triplebyte vs Terminal.io

-• Unlike Triplebyte, Terminal’s hiring options are highly flexible.
-You can hire freelancers on the platform on a part-time or short-term basis.
+• Terminal.io has very flexible hiring options.
+You can hire freelancers on its platform on a part-time or short-term basis.
 You can also employ full-time developers, upgrade part-time developer contracts to full-time, or take advantage of its remote team augmentation service.
+By comparison, Triplebyte only allowed one-off and full-time job engagements.

 • While the talent-sourcing platform mainly recruits and hires mid- to elite-level tech talent, it is still an excellent service for hiring entry-level talent.

-• Hiring on Terminal is up to 40% faster than traditional hiring and, depending on your selected arrangement, twice as fast as Triplebyte.
-Contractors can typically begin in as few as 14 days.
+• Hiring on Terminal is up to 35% faster than traditional hiring and, depending on your selected arrangement, twice as fast as Triplebyte.
+For part-time and short-term contracts, you can get assigned a new developer within seven to 14 days.
+Full-time hires and custom sourcing arrangements may take longer.

-• Terminal offers a full-process service, covering everything from talent sourcing and vetting to matching, interviewing, and onboarding, taking all the stress involved in hiring off your plate.
+• Terminal offers a full-process service, covering everything from talent sourcing and vetting to matching, interviewing, and onboarding, taking all the stress involved in hiring off your hands.

 2. Arc.dev

-Arc.dev is a 450,000-strong global pool of software developers and designers catering to over global companies.
-It is best known for HireAI, an artificial intelligence tool that interacts with and helps employers assess matches from the talent pool.
-Focusing on tech talent, the platform is quite niche, offering many developers skilled in a wide range of technologies like Ruby on Rails.
+Arc.dev is a 300,000-strong global pool of software developers and designers catering to over 800 companies.
+It is best known for HireAI recruiter, an artificial intelligence solution that interacts with and helps talent seekers assess matches from the global talent pool.
+With its focus on tech talent, the platform is quite niche, offering many developers skilled in relatively obscure technologies.

 Triplebyte vs. Arc.dev